-How do you build up your kids before testing begins?
+How do you build up your kids before state testing begins?
 Do you post positive messages?
-Do you give out smarties, mints, or lifesavers?
-Maybe you have a big kickoff pep rally?
-All of these options help relieve test anxiety, but the best thing we can do for our kids is to prepare them with solid comprehension strategy instruction, vocabulary developing skills, and questioning skills all year long using a variety of texts that mirror real life.
-Here are a few secrets to …
+Maybe you give out smarties, mints, or lifesavers?
+Do you have a big kickoff pep rally?
+All of these options are fun and are intended to relieve test anxiety.
+However, the best thing we can do for our kids is to prepare them for test taking is share solid comprehension strategy instruction.
+We need to work on vocabulary developing skills, and questioning skills all year long using a variety of texts that mirror real life.
+Here are a few secrets to improved test taking.

 We also need to utilize texts that echo these themes. too.
-My go-to author is Patricia Polacco for deep thinking picture books for upper elementary, and Thank You Mr. Falker and Junkyard Wonders are two that demonstrate perseverance in real life.
+My go-to author is Patricia Polacco.
+Thank You Mr. Falker and Junkyard Wonders are two that demonstrate perseverance in real life.
 There are other real life examples too with Wilma Unlimited, Henry’s Freedom Train, and Salt in His Shoes.
-All three of these are biographies, so by using them, you can work on the framework of biographies and other literacy skills found in them.
-Finally, we have a few with strong characters who over come challenges to reach their goals.
-I just love Amazing Grace by Mary Hoffman for this, and it’s one I use every year typically in fourth grade to talk about character traits, but secretly, I am using it to demonstrate that my kids just need an I CAN attitude.
+These biographies allow you to work on the text structure and other related literacy skills.
+Finally, I just love Amazing Grace by Mary Hoffman for strong character.
+It’s one I use every year typically in fourth grade to talk about character traits.
+Secretly, I am using it to demonstrate that my kids just need an I CAN attitude.

 One other way to work on building a growth mindset is with writing.
 It is so fun to share with students work from previous grades, and most of the time, we keep samples in our kids scholastic records.
 Why not use them to show your students how they have grown as readers and writers.

-Step #3: Use DEEP Thinking in your Modeling and Discussion
+Use DEEP Thinking in your Modeling of Test Taking Strategies

 In working with struggling readers, I have learned that using the Think Aloud Strategy with mentor texts to model demonstrates to them the thinking that authors use as they write AND the language often used in our reading assessments.
 In my classroom, I post a word wall of literacy terms, and as I use the words in lessons and explain the process with real texts, I refer to the word on my word wall, use foldables or anchor charts to explain how we…infer, summarize, justify, etc., and I use the words in question stems as we discuss what we read frequently so that the students automatically recognize and know the processes.